ItsMateo20/Cloud/README.md

   >  **(Admin view)**
      ![image](https://github.com/ItsMateo20/Cloud/assets/84156177/12b2865b-6536-4678-a140-c20aa3f021a0)

-## How to migrade to newer versions of this project
+## How to migrate to newer versions of this project
 1. Move your database.sqlite and .env file outside of the folder and clear the content of the folder.
 2. Download the new version and extract the files from it.
 3. Move the database.sqlite and .env file in the folder that you extracted the files into.
-4. And run it and your migrated!
+4. And run it, and you're migrated!

 ## FAQ
-- **Q: I keep getting an error containing "users_backup, usersettings_backup, whitelists_backup" what should i do?..**
+- **Q: I keep getting an error containing "users_backup, usersettings_backup, whitelists_backup" what should I do?..**
-- A: Run the command "npm run fix" and that should fix the error your having!
+- A: Run the command "npm run fix" and that should fix the error you're having!

 - **Q: What is the port to the FTP server?...**
 - A: The port to the FTP server is by default 3001 you can change it in your .env file

 - **Q: What do I use to log into the FTP server?..**
-- A: You login the same way you would login on the webpage (using your mail as the username and password as the password)
+- A: You log in the same way you would log in on the webpage (using your mail as the username and password as the password)

 ## Technologies Used